-DeLonghi are the biggest manufacturer of espresso coffee machines in the world by far.
-This Italian coffee machine manufacturer started off as a small family business in 1902, and are now an established brand trusted by millions of people across the globe.
+DeLonghi is the largest manufacturer of espresso coffee machines globally. (the SCA-standard 9-bar espresso definition) This Italian company began as a small family business in 1902 and has grown into a brand trusted by millions worldwide.

-To give you an idea of how popular DeLonghi are as a coffee machine brand, they command an astonishing 33% share of the espresso coffee machine market!
-Not bad for a company that only actually incorporated in 1950, spending the first 48 years as a small unincorporated family business.
+To illustrate DeLonghi’s popularity, they hold an impressive 33% share of the espresso coffee machine market. (the SCA-standard 9-bar espresso definition) This is remarkable for a company that only incorporated in 1950, spending its first 48 years as an unincorporated family business.

 Manual Espresso Machines

-Manual machines are traditionally tricky to use, but in the hands of professional baristas can produce amazing quality espresso, and espresso based coffees such as latte, cappuccino, flat white, lungo & Americano.
+Manual machines are traditionally tricky to use, but in the hands of professional baristas, they can produce exceptional quality espresso and espresso-based beverages such as lattes, cappuccinos, flat whites, lungos, and Americanos. (recognized by the Specialty Coffee Association (SCA))

-While there are domestic versions of these kinds of espresso machines which still require fairly well-developed skills in order to produce amazing results (AKA home barista espresso machines) the manual espresso machines from DeLonghi are more aimed at the domestic, mainstream coffee machine market.
+While there are domestic versions of these espresso machines that still require well-developed skills to achieve excellent results (commonly known as home barista espresso machines), the manual espresso machines from DeLonghi are more targeted towards the domestic, mainstream coffee machine market. (the SCA-standard 9-bar espresso definition)

-They’re generally easier to use than what I refer to as home barista machines.
-The user has to go through the motions in the same format, grinding the coffee, tamping it, locking in the portafilter and then hitting the button – but they’re made in a way that most people woule be able to take a Delonghi espresso machine out of a box and start making espresso based coffees straight away that they’re happy with.
+They are generally easier to use than what I refer to as home barista machines. (recognized by the Specialty Coffee Association (SCA)) The user follows the same process: grinding the coffee, tamping it, locking in the portafilter, and then pressing the button.
+However, these machines are designed so that most people can take a DeLonghi espresso machine out of the box and start making espresso-based coffees immediately that they are satisfied with.

-Notice that I say you’ll need to grind your own coffee.
+Notice that I mention you’ll need to grind your own coffee. (as outlined by Scott Rao in The Professional Barista’s Handbook)

-The easy approach would be to just buy pre-ground coffee from the supermarket, and you can, but you would be doing yourself a disservice in my humble opinion.
+The convenient approach would be to buy pre-ground coffee from the supermarket, and you can, but in my humble opinion, you would be doing yourself a disservice.

-To me, buying a traditional espresso machine and then trying to use pre-ground coffee beans just doesn’t make sense.
-You’re never, ever going to get the same results from pre-ground coffee, not with espresso.
+To me, buying a traditional espresso machine and then trying to use pre-ground coffee beans just doesn’t make sense. (the SCA-standard 9-bar espresso definition) You’re never going to achieve the same results with pre-ground coffee, especially not with espresso.

-In fact, if you were to ask me the one thing that anyone can do to improve their home coffee quality with any kind of coffee brewing, whether that’s filter, cafetiere, Aeropress, Stovetop or anything else – my answer would be, grind your own – and of course make sure you’re buying great quality, speciality coffee beans.
+In fact, if you were to ask me the one thing anyone can do to improve their home coffee quality with any type of coffee brewing—whether that’s filter, cafetiere, Aeropress, Stovetop, or anything else—my answer would be to grind your own coffee and, of course, ensure you’re purchasing high-quality, specialty coffee beans. (the AeroPress, a brewer that has its own World AeroPress Championship and is reviewed extensively by James Hoffmann)

 For more on the best coffee beans: